mipimipi/muserv/doc/configuration.md

   - `hierarchies`

     Here, the content hierarchies that are shown in the UPnP clients are configured.
-Per default all available hierarchies are configured.
-Just remove those that you do not need.
-You can also change the sequence of the hierarchies.
+Possible hierarchies are:

+    - Genre -> AlbumArtist -> Album -> Track
+    - Genre -> Artist -> Track
+    - Genre -> Album -> Track
+    - Genre -> Track
+    - AlbumArtist -> Album -> Track
+    - Artist -> Track
+    - Track

     UPnP clients show the hierarchies in the same sequence as they are configured here.
+Some hierarachies are preconfigured.
+Just adjust or remove them or add additional hierarchies.
 Each hierarchy needs a name.
 That's the name that is also displayed by the clients.
-The name can be adjusted.
-Some hierarchies have an id.
-These hierarchies have a special implementation.
-The id must not be changed, and these hierarchies must not have levels.
-The other hierarchies don't have an id, but are configured by their levels. `levels: ["genre","albumartist","album"]` for instance, means that Genre is the highest level.
-For each Genre the tracks are then organized by AlbumArtist followed by Album.
-The lowest level is the track itself, which is not configured explicitly.
+The name of the preconfigured hierarchies can be adjusted.
+Hierarchies are configured as list of levels (in the first hierarchy "Genre" represents one level, for example).
+For each level two configurations must be made:

+    1. `type` represents the object or tag (`genre` or `track`, for example).
+The type of the last level of each hierarchy must by `track`.
+    1. `sort` are the sorting criteria.
+They define how the data is sorted inside that level.
+It consists of a list of attributes preceded by the character `+` or `-` which defines if the sort order is ascending or descending for that attribute.
+Albums can be sorted by the attributes `title`, `year` and `lastChange`, tracks by the attributes `title`, `year`, `trackNo`, `discNo` and `lastChange`.
+For all other types (`genre`, `albumartist`, `artist`) no attributes are supported.
+These are just sorted by the content of the coresponding tag.

+    Example (latest albums by genre):

+            {
+                "name": "Latest Albums by Genre",
+                "levels": [
+                    {
+                        "type": "genre",
+                        "sort": ["+"]
+                    },
+                    {
+                        "type": "album",
+                        "sort": ["-lastChange"]
+                    },
+                    {
+                        "type": "track",
+                        "sort": ["+discNo","+trackNo"]
+                    }
+                ]
+            },

+    Note that within an album, tracks are sorted first by disc number and then by track number.
+With this configuration, albums with multiple discs can be handled.

+  - `show_folders`

+    Whether the folder hierarchy shall be shown or not.
+If it shall be shown, it's the last hierarchy sequence of hierarchies that UPnP clients display.

+  - `folder_hierarchy_name`

+    The name of the folder hierarchy that is shown by UPnP clients.

   - `log_dir`